We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 It’s a concentrated treatment meant to be used before you shampoo and condition your hair.
 It helps build back and re-fuse the bonds of the hair, leading to smoother, thicker-appearing, and healthier hair overall.

-However, it’s worth pointing out that there is a distinct difference between postpartum hair loss (telogen effluvium) and shedding due to your estrogen level dropping.
-Telogen effluvium is a type of hair loss that is most commonly the cause of non-scarring alopecia and is a direct consequence of a stressful event like surgery, serious illness, as well as childbirth.
+However, there is a distinct difference between postpartum hair loss (telogen effluvium) and shedding due to your estrogen level dropping.
+Telogen effluvium is a type of hair loss that most commonly causes non-scarring alopecia and results from a stressful event like surgery, a serious illness, or childbirth.

-However, it is quite different than when estrogen levels drop suddenly.
-This, Dr. Vallecillos explains, is a result of the hormonal changes that occur during a woman’s menstrual cycle.
-“Estrogen levels naturally fluctuate throughout the menstrual cycle, and a drop in estrogen levels can cause the hair to enter a resting phase and shed, which is typically less severe than postpartum hair loss and occurs on a regular cycle,” he said.
+It is quite different than shedding caused by a drop in estrogen levels.
+“Estrogen levels naturally fluctuate throughout the menstrual cycle, and a drop in estrogen levels can cause the hair to enter a resting phase and shed, which is typically less severe than postpartum hair loss and occurs on a regular cycle,” Vallecillos says.

-The AAD suggests seeing your doctor if it’s been about a year and your hair hasn’t returned to its usual fullness.
-This may signal there’s something besides postpartum hair loss at play.
-Your healthcare professional can help you determine the underlying cause of hair loss and develop the correct treatment plan.
+The AAD suggests seeing your doctor if it’s been a year since giving birth and your hair hasn’t returned to its usual fullness.
+Your doctor can help you determine the underlying cause of hair loss and develop the correct treatment plan.

-Often, hair loss following pregnancy isn’t actually “hair loss” at all — it’s just excessive shedding, according to the AAD.
+Often, hair loss following pregnancy is not really hair loss.
+Rather, it’s excess shedding of the hair you grew during pregnancy, according to the AAD.
 This excessive shedding usually starts within a few months after having a baby.

-How long it lasts will vary from person to person, but according to the AAD, most people see their hair return to its normal fullness and volume by their baby’s first birthday — and many will see it revert to sometime before the year mark.
+How long it lasts varies, but many people see their hair return to its normal fullness and volume before or by their baby’s first birthday.

 There’s little to no evidence that supports taking prenatal vitamins to prevent postpartum hair loss.
 However, that does not diminish the importance of taking prenatal vitamins.

 When you’re pregnant, your body has drastically different needs for various vitamins, minerals, and trace elements.
-The National Institutes of Health (NIH) recommends taking folate.
+The National Institutes of Health recommends taking folate.
 The body needs more folate during pregnancy.
-The vitamin is essential to fetal brain and spinal column development.
+This vitamin is essential to fetal brain and spinal column development.

-There are some nutrient deficiencies that are associated with a reduction in hair health.
+Some nutrient deficiencies are associated with a reduction in hair health.
 Notably, during pregnancy, it is common for women to experience low iron levels.

 New moms may also be low on protein, especially if they’re breastfeeding.
-Dr. Vallecillos explains this can directly impact hair health.
+Vallecillos explains this can directly affect hair health.
 “Hair is made up of proteins, mainly keratin, which requires a variety of vitamins and minerals to support its growth and maintenance,” he says.

-Other nutrients he recommends making sure you’re getting adequate amounts of for overall health, as well as hair health, include iron, zinc, B vitamins, and vitamin D.
+He recommends making sure you’re getting adequate amounts of iron, zinc, B vitamins, and vitamin D for overall health.